 For many working adults, salivating at the thought of sleeping in on our days off is par for the course.
-While sure some people awaken seven days a week with the same cheery, early-bird resolve routinely seen during working hours, many of us are excited to gift ourselves a few extra hours on the weekends.
+Sure, some people awaken seven days a week with the same cheery, early-bird resolve routinely seen during working hours, but many of us are excited to gift ourselves a few extra hours on the weekends.
 No big deal, right?
-Well according to a recent study noted in Yahoo News, this little habit is a big deal.
+Well, according to a recent study noted in Yahoo News, this little habit is a big deal.
 In fact, it’s the sign of something greater: Social Jet Lag.

-As reported by Yahoo News, 85 percent of people sleep and wake up later on weekends/days off.
+As reported by Yahoo News, 85% of people sleep and wake up later on weekends/days off.
 This routine is actually causing chronic fatigue and often triggers a terrible mood.
-Even worse, a new study reveals that this form of “jet lag” can increase your risk of heart disease by 11 percent.
+Even worse, a new study reveals that this form of “jet lag” can increase your risk of heart disease by 11%.

 As for the name, jet lag, it’s been dubbed that for a very specific reason.

-“The behavior looks like if most people on a Friday evening fly from Paris to New York or Los Angeles to Tokyo and on Monday they fly back,” said researcher Till Roenneberg PhD, to WebMD.
-Roenneberg is a professor at the Institute of Medical Psychology at the University of Munich who coined the term.
+“The behaviour looks like if most people on a Friday evening fly from Paris to New York or Los Angeles to Tokyo and on Monday they fly back,” said researcher Till Roenneberg PhD, to WebMD.
+Roenneberg, who coined the term, is a professor at the Institute of Medical Psychology at the University of Munich.
 “Since this looks like almost a travel jet lag situation, we called it social jet lag.
 They have to live a life almost in a different time zone in comparison to their biological clock.”

 The solution was simple: Give yourself seven hours each night for rest and avoid the desire to sleep that extra two hours or more on your day off.